 React

-React centers around UI, so initially, you get help in building UI components.
-Its XML-like syntax allows the creation of UI components with the included instructions for view.
+As React centers around UI, initially, you get help in building UI components.
+React’s XML-like syntax allows the creation of UI components with the included instructions for view.

 For state management in more complex web apps, you can use third-party libraries provided by React in abundance.
 The most popular libraries are Redux, MobX, Recoil, and Zustand.
 Redux is considered the best, built on the Flux architecture pattern.
 Experienced developers appreciate libraries and can choose the best one for a particular project.

-Moreover, speaking about React router - it is not an official package, but also a third-party one.
+Moreover, speaking of React router, it is not an official package but also a third-party one.

 You may also like: The Power of CSS Processors in Web Applications Development